Shift Symmetries and AdS/CFT: Discussion

 We studied here only free theories on an AdS background, which is enough to compute dual 2-point functions.
 However, some of the shift fields have known fully interacting extensions that preserve the shift symmetries in a non-trivial way.
 For example the $k=0,1,2$ scalars lead to AdS versions of the pion chiral Lagrangian, DBI, and special galileon, respectively \cite{Bonifacio:2018zex,Bonifacio:2021mrf,Armstrong:2022vgl}.
 Another example is the self-interacting spin 1, $k=0$ theory \cite{DeRham:2018axr,Bonifacio:2019hrj}, which was found in the massless, fixed curvature decoupling limit of various ghost-free interacting theories for a massive graviton \cite{deRham:2010kj} on AdS.
 In this decoupling limit, the tensor interactions vanish leaving only the vector self-interactions.

 For these interacting theories, we can expect the correlation functions of higher point interactions to exhibit interesting behavior.
 In flat space, the interesting behavior manifests as higher order soft theorems for scattering amplitudes, and in the case of the exceptional theories, this soft behavior is strong enough to bootstrap the amplitudes \cite{Cheung:2015ota,Elvang:2018dco}.
 This naturally leads to the question of what the analogous properties of shift symmetric theories in other spacetimes are.
 In dS, it was recently demonstrated that, at least at the lowest few orders in powers of the fields, the momentum space boundary wavefunction coefficients of the exceptional theories satisfy soft theorems that can be used to bootstrap the theories \cite{Armstrong:2022vgl} (see also \cite{Bittermann:2022nfh} for the flat space version, and \cite{Assassi:2012zq,Hinterbichler:2013dpa, Green:2022slj} for earlier studies of soft limits of inflationary correlators).
 It would be interesting to study the higher point correlators of the CFT duals to the interacting exceptional theories in AdS, and to see how the non-linear shift symmetry manifests.
+There are some AdS flux vacua where the dual operators have integer conformal dimensions \cite{Conlon:2021cjk,Apers:2022tfm,Plauschinn:2022ztd,Apers:2022vfp}.
+It would be interesting to further explore whether there is a non-linear shift symmetry behind these.

 There are some other directions that could be explored with regards to this work.
 For example, one could consider the more general $p$-forms and mixed symmetry fields on AdS \cite{Hinterbichler:2022vcc}.
 Finally, there is still the open question of how to interpret the odd-$d$ cases where a ${\log(p)}$ appears in the denominator of the 2-point correlator for alternate quantization.
 A further understanding of this would be useful.